shellraiser/aws-s3-bucket-dumper/README.md

 Enter in the AWS Secret Key:
 Enter in the S3 Bucket name:
 Enter in the AWS region:
+Please specify a directory where you \
+would like to put the downloaded S3 bucket (a new folder will \
+be created under this directory with the S3 bucket name):
 ```

 After the initial AWS connection, you'll be asked if you want to do a check for disk space.
 This will first check the full size of all objects added up in the bucket, then compare it to the available disk space on the drive your directory is in.

+Upon downloading, a bar will be displayed to show total objects and progress.

 ## History
 * [AWS S3 Bucket dumper](#s3-dumper)
+   * 0.1.1 - Adding a progress bar for downloads
    * 0.1.0 - Initial commit

 ## License